JaneliaSciComp/SongExplorer/README.md

 ## Scripting Automation ##

-For some tasks it may be easier to write code instead of use the GUI-- tasks which require many tedious mouse clicks, for example, or simpler ones that must be performed over and over again.
-To facilitate coding your analysis, DeepSong is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a linux shell script.
-At the top each script is documentation showing how to call it.
-Here, for example, is the interface for `Classify`:
+For some tasks it may be easier to write code instead of use the GUI-- tasks which require many tedious mouse clicks, for example, or simpler ones that must be performed repeatedly.
+To facilitate coding your analysis, DeepSong is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a linux bash script.
+At the top of each script is documentation showing how to call it.
+Here, for example, is the interface for `Detect`:

-    $ $DEEPSONG_BIN head -n 8 /opt/deepsong/src/classify.sh
+    $ $DEEPSONG_BIN head -n 8 /opt/deepsong/src/detect.sh
     #!/bin/bash

-    # generate per-class probabilities

-    # classify.sh <config-file> <context_ms> <shiftby_ms> <representation> \
-      <stride_ms> <logdir> <model> <check-point> <wavfile>
+    # threshold an audio recording in both the time and frequency spaces

+    # detect.sh <full-path-to-wavfile> <time-sigma> <time-smooth-ms>
+    #           <frequency-n-ms> <frequency-nw> <frequency-p> <frequency-smooth-ms>
+    #           <audio-tic-rate> <audio-nchannels>

     # e.g.
-    # deepsong classify.sh `pwd`/configuration.sh 204.8 0.0 waveform 1.6 \
+    # $DEEPSONG_BIN detect.sh \
-      `pwd`/trained-classifier train_1 50 \
+                    `pwd`/groundtruth-data/round2/20161207T102314_ch1_p1.wav \
-      `pwd`/groundtruth-data/round1/20161207T102314_ch1_p1.wav
+                    6 6.4 25.6 4 0.1 25.6 2500 1

-The following example uses this script to make predictions on a set of recordings in different folders.
-It is written in bash, but you could easily use Julia, Python, Matlab, or any other language that can execute shell commands.
+The following bash code directly calls this script to make predictions on a set of recordings in different folders:

-    $ basepath=groundtruth-data
-    $ logdir=trained-classifier
-    $ model=train_1
-    $ ckpt=100

     $ wavfiles=(
-          round1/20161207T102314_ch1_p1
-          round3/20161207T102314_ch1_p2
-          round5/20161207T102314_ch1_p3
-          round2/PS_20130625111709_ch3_p1
-          round4/PS_20130625111709_ch3_p2
-          round6/PS_20130625111709_ch3_p3
+               groundtruth-data/round1/PS_20130625111709_ch3.wav
+               groundtruth-data/round2/20161207T102314_ch1.wav
+               groundtruth-data/round3/Antigua_20110313095210_ch26.wav
                )

     $ for wavfile in ${wavfiles[@]} ; do
-          $DEEPSONG_BIN classify.sh deepsong/configuration.sh \
-                  204.8 0.0 waveform 1.6 \
-                  $logdir $model $ckpt $basepath/$wavfile.wav
+          $DEEPSONG_BIN detect.sh $wavfile 6 6.4 25.6 4 0.1 25.6 2500 1
       done

+The above workflow could also easily be performed in Julia, Python, Matlab, or any other language that can execute shell commands.

+Alternatively, one can also write a python script which invokes DeepSong's GUI interface to programmatically fill text boxes with values and to push action
+buttons:

+    import sys
+    import os

+    # load the GUI
+    sys.path.append(os.path.join(os.environ["DEEPSONG_HOME"], "src", "gui"))
+    import model as M
+    import view as V
+    import controller as C

+    # start the GUI
+    M.init("configuration.pysh")
+    V.init(None)
+    C.init(None)

+    # start the job scheduler
+    run(["hetero", "start", str(M.local_ncpu_cores),
+         str(M.local_ngpu_cards), str(M.local_ngigabytes_memory)])

+    # set the needed textbox variables
+    V.time_sigma_string.value = "6"
+    V.time_smooth_ms_string.value = "6.4"
+    V.frequency_n_ms_string.value = "25.6"
+    V.frequency_nw_string.value = "4"
+    V.frequency_p_string.value = "0.1"
+    V.frequency_smooth_ms_string.value = "25.6"

+    # repeatedly push the Detect button
+    wavpaths_noext = [
+                     "groundtruth-data/round1/PS_20130625111709_ch3",
+                     "groundtruth-data/round2/20161207T102314_ch1",
+                     "groundtruth-data/round3/Antigua_20110313095210_ch26",
+                     ]
+    for wavpath_noext in wavepaths_noext:
+        V.wavtfcsvfiles_string.value = wavpath_noext+".wav"
+        C.detect_actuate()

+    # stop the job scheduler
+    run(["hetero", "stop"], stdout=PIPE, stderr=STDOUT)

+For more details see the system tests in $DEEPSONG_HOME/test/tutorial.{sh,py}.
+These two files implement, as bash and python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).

 # Troubleshooting #